ykskb/phrag/README.md

 Tables become queryable as root objects containing nested objects of relationships.
 Mutations (`create`, `update` and `delete`) are also created per tables with primary keys as their identifiers.

-In addition, Phrag allows custom functions to be configured before & after DB accesses per resource operations.
-It can make GraphQL more practical with things like access control and event firing per queries/mutations.
+Phrag also allows custom functions to be configured before & after DB accesses per resource operations.
+It makes GraphQL more practical with things like access control and event firing per resource queries/mutations.

 ### Features: